panda-re/panda_studio/DEPLOYMENT.md

 ## 5. Start Docker Compose

-PANDA Studio and all its required components can be started with the command `docker compose up -d`
+PANDA Studio and all its required components can be started with the command

+`docker compose up -d`

+Following this, Docker will pull and build all the required images and start the containers.
+The web UI should be available at port 8080 on the host machine.

 For more advanced deployment, see the [Docker Compose documentation](https://docs.docker.com/compose/).